dominant-strategies/quai-docusaurus/docs/participate/node/node-faq.md

 The go-quai client currently supports full nodes (nodes that store the entire state of the network, and verify each new state transition from genesis) of the following constructions:

-_Single-Slice (or just Slice):_ A node running the Prime chain, a self-selected Region chain, and a self-selected Zone chain.
+_Single-Slice (or just Slice):_ A node running the prime chain, a self-selected region chain, and a self-selected zone chain.

-_Multi-Slice:_ A node running the Prime chain, one or more self-selected Region chains, and two or more self-selected Zone chains.
+_Multi-Slice:_ A node running the prime chain, one or more self-selected region chains, and two or more self-selected zone chains.

-_Global:_ A node running the Prime chain, all Region chains, and all Zone chains.
+_Global:_ A node running the prime chain, all region chains, and all zone chains.

 The go-quai client currently does not support the following node types: